dauwhe/why-books/EPUB-manifesto.md

 Yes, let’s imagine and then create great new features.
 But let’s make sure they work first, that people want them, that they’re well designed, that reading systems can support them.
 EPUB has been a field where dreams are crushed—we built it, and they didn’t come.
 The web community learned a long time ago that a specification isn’t real until it’s implemented, and you can’t discover all the problems without using it.
 We must learn this lesson, and **require multiple interoperable implementations before specifications are final**.

 EPUB *has* evolved, but largely in ways we don’t recognize.
 CSS Flexbox now works in iBooks, because the underlying browser engine was updated.
 How can our specs recognize when things like that happen?
-The state of the art will evolve.
+The state of the art *will* evolve, no matter what we do.

+## What Do You Think?

+How can EPUB move forward without abandoning existing books?
+How do we create specifications that match reality?
+How can we get our community more involved in shaping the future of ebooks?
+I would love to hear your thoughts, in comments, on [twitter](https://twitter.com/hashtag/eprdctn?src=hash), in the [community group](https://github.com/w3c/publ-cg), anywhere!